Hodge-Laplacian of Brain Networks: Application

 \subsection{Cycle computation}

-For each subject, we measured the whole-brain functional connectivity by computing the Pearson correlation matrix $\rho = (\rho_{ij})$ over while time points across 116 brain regions resulting in 400 correlation matrices of size $116 \times116$.
-We then transformed the correlation matrix into a metric \cite{chung2019exact}
+For each subject, we measured the whole-brain functional connectivity by computing the Pearson correlation matrix $\rho = (\rho_{ij})$ over while time points across 116 brain regions.
+This resulted in 400 correlation matrices of size $116 \times116$.
+Since the dataset contains $p=116$ nodes, the total number of edges in the brain network is $q = p(p-1)/2 = 6670$.

-The $w_{ij}$ are the edge weights of brain network we used in this paper.
-Since the dataset contains $p=116$ nodes, the total number of edges in the brain network is computed as $q = p(p-1)/2 = 6670$.
-The edges in the transformed correlation matrix is now decomposed into birth and death sets following Theorem \ref{Th:bddecomp}.
-The number of edges in the birth set is $\mathcal{P} = p - 1 = 116-1 = 115$.
-The number of edges in the death set is $\mathcal{Q} = q - \mathcal{P} = 6555$.
-The edges from the death set are then sequentially added to the birth set to generate a sequence of 6555 subnetworks.
+We then performed the birth-death decomposition following Theorem \ref{Th:bddecomp}.
+The number of edges in the birth set is The number of edges in the death set is The edges from the death set are then sequentially added to the birth set to generate a sequence of 6555 subnetworks.
 Each subnetwork has only one cycle which is identified using the Hodge Laplacian.

-Figure \ref{fig:braindata} shows how the number of the topological invariants $\beta_0$ (number of connected components) $\beta_1$ (number of cycles) changes over graph filtration on edge weights $w=(w_{ij})$. $\beta_0$ remains at one for a long duration and begins to increase towards the end and eventually reaches 116 which is the number of independent components or nodes.
-On the other hand, $\beta_1$ begins with $\mathcal{Q} = 6555$ cycles for a complete network and then gradually keeps decreasing as the edges are removed sequentially and goes to zero when all the cycles are dead.
-Figure \ref{fig:deathvalues} shows $\beta_1$ plot for all the subjects showing the spread of death values.
-The $x$-axis is the sorted death values.
-Again there are 6555 cycles with each death value contributing a cycle.
-Once all the cycles are identified and extracted we primarily consider the death values of cycles.
+Figure \ref{fig:braindata} displays how the number of the topological invariants $\beta_0$ (number of connected components) and $\beta_1$ (number of cycles) change over the graph filtration. $\beta_0$ remains at one for a long duration and begins to increase after correlation value 0.4 and eventually reaches 116 which is the number of independent components or nodes.
+On the other hand, $\beta_1$ begins with $\mathcal{Q} = 6555$ number of cycles and keeps decreasing as the edges are removed sequentially and eventually reaches near zero after correlation 0.6.
+The correlation between 0.4 and 0.6 is the range where the topological structure of the brain networks seem to change.
+Once all the cycles are identified and extracted, we mainly focused on the death values of cycles.
 These topological quantities are used as test statistics for discriminating males from females.